yashNaN/stacky/README.md

     upstack (us)        Operations on the current upstack downstack (ds)      Operations on the current downstack update              Update repo
+    import              Import Graphite stack
     adopt               Adopt one branch
     land                Land bottom-most PR on current stack push                Alias for downstack push
     sync                Alias for stack sync
     checkout (co)       Checkout a branch
-    sco                 Checkout a branch in this stack
+    sco                 Checkout a branch in this stack inbox               List all active GitHub pull requests for the current user

 optional arguments:
   -h, --help            show this help message and exit